Repositioning for Profit: How to Attract High-Value Customers and Increase Revenue

 user profile for repositioning

-Dive deep into it, understand the story it tells.
+Dive deep into it.
+Understand the story it tells.
 Who brings in the lion’s share of revenue?
 What use cases are common among your high-value customers?
 Who are the customers you should avoid?
-This knowledge shapes your marketing, sales, and product development strategies.
+This knowledge shapes your marketing, sales, and product development strategies, allowing you to differentiate your product or service effectively.

-In today’s article, let’s tackle two of the common problems I find when working on this with clients on repositioning:
+In today’s article, let’s tackle two of the common problems I find when working with clients on repositioning strategy:

 Most believe focusing on a single customer segment means leaving money on the table.
 But the truth is, the riches lie in the niches.
 By focusing on one segment, you can tailor solutions specifically for them, stand out from competitors, and position yourself as an incredibly valuable tool for them.
 People buy stuff that’s valuable for them.
-People will pay premium for things that are valuable for them.
-So by niching down, you get less clients, paying you more.
-Less clients means less work, less support, less spend on acquisition, less cost for the cloud servers and whatnot.
-Add more money to that and you have better profitability.
-So the brave and strategic choice?
-Niche down.
+People will pay a premium for things that are valuable to them.
+So by niching down, you get fewer clients, paying you more.
+Fewer clients mean less work, less support, less spending on acquisition, less cost for the cloud servers, and whatnot.
+Add more money to that, and you will have better profitability.
+So, the brave and strategic choice?
+Reposition your brand or your product and niche down.

-The second problem I usually find when I get client’s documents is Lack of quality customer data
+The second problem I usually find when I get client documents is “A lack of quality customer data”.

+This is where the importance of a comprehensive repositioning process comes into play.
 When we start our projects, I have one rule.
 I need to see all the data you have.
-The data on your product, customers, what worked and didn’t work in marketing.
-And I found many companies are swimming in the dark because they do not have quality data.
+The data on your product, customers, and what worked and didn’t work in marketing.
+I have also found that many companies are swimming in the dark because they do not have quality data.
 My solution is always the same.
 We need to get the missing pieces of data if we want to make a strategy that will make sense.
-We need to conduct customer interviews, do market research, test different messages, And obviously, it’s usually the data on customers that’s missing.
-We all have personas or avatars, that are just plain useless.
-A PDF sitting on a Google drive.
+We need to conduct customer interviews, do market research, and test different messages.
+Obviously, it’s usually the data on customers that’s missing.
+We all have personas or avatars that are just plain useless.
+A PDF sitting on a Google Drive.

 giphy

 We didn’t want to do interviews at my last startup.
 We weren’t in touch with our customers.
 And the results showed.
-Too high user acquisition cost, low conversion rates, obviously couldn’t monetize users.
+Too high user acquisition cost.
+Low conversion rates.
+Obviously, we couldn’t monetize users.

-And even when we tried to do the occasional interview, no one responded and we couldn’t get them on a 15 minute call.
+Even when we tried to do the occasional interview, no one responded, and we couldn’t get them on a 15-minute call.
 No wonder.
 Why would they?
 We didn’t give them anything they were interested in.

-And that lowered our cost of user acquisition by 52%, doubled our user base, we started growing and growing fast.
-The startup now got an investment.
+That lowered our cost of user acquisition by 52% and doubled our user base.
+We started growing and growing fast.
+That startup now got an investment.

 Remember, poor marketing and sales outcomes are usually symptoms, not the root cause of the problem.
 The true issue often lies in a loss of Product-Market Fit.
 The actual solution?
 Repositioning your product.
 It starts by identifying your best-fit customer, understanding their pain points, and illustrating how your solution uniquely eases these struggles.